miohtama/capitalgram/posts/captable-management-software-comparison.md

 <img src="{{ '/static/img/content/fixed-size/equityeffect.png'|url }}" class="img-fluid" alt="EquityEffect dashboard">

 You can manage different kind of securities: equity, options and warrants.
 You have a scenario tool that allows to model different future rounds.
-There are utilities for stock split, cap table backup.
-There is a function to create share certificates, though as far as I know, most jurisdictions do not need individual numbered certificates anymore and managing databased basd cap table is enough.
-Besides catering both investors and private companies, EquityEffect offers a whitelabel service for law firms.
+There are utilities for a stock split, cap table backup.
+There is a function to create share certificates, though as far as I know, most jurisdictions do not need individually numbered certificates anymore and managing databased based cap table is enough.
+Besides catering to both investors and private companies, EquityEffect offers a white-label service for law firms.

 At, as the cherry on the top, the pricing settings offer multiple currencies.